Sea Fisheries

 2. The

-(using the WGS84 reference system) beginning with co-ordinate number 1 and
+reference system) beginning with co-ordinate number 1 and joining in the sequence

 Co-ordinate